Caledonian Maritime Assets: Ferries

-CMAL currently owns 39 ferries, of which 34 are operated by Calmac Ferries on routes to the islands and peninsulas of the west of Scotland.
+CMAL currently owns 37 ferries, of which 32 are operated by CalMac Ferries on routes to the islands and peninsulas of the west of Scotland.
 In April 2018 it was agreed that the five vessels operated by NorthLink Ferries on routes to the Orkney and Shetland islands would also join the fleet.
 Many ferries are specially built for the ports they serve yet are still interchangeable and able to serve different crossings and can carry from one to 143 cars.
 The total fleet value was estimated at £130m in 2017.
+The newest vessel in the fleet, MV Glen Sannox, was handed over to CalMac on 21 November 2024, and entered service on the Troon-Brodick route on 12 January 2025.